pkkan97/Online_exam_New/README.md

 # Online Examination System
-Online Examination  System-Has seperate User interface for admin as well as student
+Online Examination System for students it has a seperate user interface for student as well as admin.

 To run the project download the following: